chalnav241/MyWebsite/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+This is my website.
+It will be about the NFL, the Seahawks and about me in general.
+I created this website to share with people my thoughts and opinions on the happenings of the NFL and the Seahawks, my favorite NFL team.
+I have created a statistic, which measures the impact a DB has on a given game, based on separation allowed and zone/man played.
+This statistic has been successful, as the leaders have been Stephon Gilmore, Tre'Davious White and many others you would expect at the top of a DB list.
+I'm excited you found my website, and I hope you will continue reading as I update it.
+Thank you.